ParvJain/k8s-utils/README.md

 This is a small utility tool to find missing environment variable for pods running on different clusters.

 ## Requirements:
-- Kubeconfig file on system where this tool will run.
+- Kubeconfig file on system (kubectl configured)
 - python3

 ## Steps to run: